Schoodic Peninsula Acadia National Park

 Schoodic Loop Road

-Schoodic Loop Road is the best way to experience the rugged beauty of the peninsula.
-This one-way, six-mile scenic drive hugs the shoreline and offers non-stop views of the Atlantic Ocean, granite cliffs, and evergreen forests.
-Each curve reveals something different — a crashing wave, a stretch of quiet woodland, or a windswept headland where the sea feels impossibly close.
+The Schoodic Loop Road is the best way to experience the rugged beauty of the Schoodic Peninsula Acadia National Park.
+This one-way, six-mile scenic drive hugs the shoreline and delivers non-stop views of the Atlantic Ocean, wind-sculpted spruce trees, and granite cliffs rising straight from the surf.
+Each curve reveals something new — a thunderous wave breaking against the rocks, a pocket of quiet forest filled with birdsong, or a windswept headland where the sea feels impossibly close.

 Quick Facts: Schoodic Loop Road